suabochica/effect-ts-sandbox/packages/effects/docs/00-setup.md

 npm i -g yarn
 ```

-To check that yarn was successfully instaled verify the version:
+To check that yarn was successfully installed verify the version:

 ```sh
 yarn --version